dmkwelivitage/dmkwelivitage/README.md

 ## 🔭 What I'm Working On

-- 🌱 Currently learning [Technologies you're learning].
+- 🌱 Currently learning up on AWS.
-- 🔨 Building [Your current projects].
+- 🔨 Building Web Applications.
-- 💡 Exploring [New tools, frameworks, or concepts].
+- 💡 Exploring Flutter and ReactJS.

 ## 💼 My Skills